LAWS & REGULATIONS

 A tenant who considers the rent to be too high can ask the The Regional Rent Tribunal to determine if the rent paid is reasonable.
 If not, the landlord can be obliged to refund the excess rent for up to 2 years back in time.

 The size of the rent is regulated by the Swedish Tenancy Act (Hyreslagen) if you are subleasing a rental apartment and by the Law on Private Subletting (Privatuthyrningslagen) if you sublease a condominium or house.

 Rent for a rental apartment

 When subletting a rental apartment, the rent may not be higher than the rent in the head lease.
 If the rental concerns part of the apartment, a corresponding part of the rent should be paid.
-If the room or apartment is furnished, the landlord can make an addition to the rent, about 5-10% is normally considered to be reasonable.
+If the room or apartment is furnished, the landlord can make an addition to the rent, 10-15% is normally considered to be reasonable.
 Costs as internet and electricity should be shared by the people sharing the household.

 When subleasing a condominium or a house you may charge a cost based rent.
-Rent charges can cover operating costs and capital costs.
+Rent charges should cover operating and capital costs.
 The maximum rent is calculated based on a reasonable yearly return on capital interest rate of the market value of the residence, in addition to any fees or costs due to wear and tear.
 Guidelines for market values can be found at Svensk mäklarstatistik.

 How to calculate a reasonable cost based rent:

 (Market value of the residence * interest rate)/12 + fees and costs = reasonable rent

 (1 500 000 * 0,02)/12 + 3000 = 5 500 kr/mån